 Believe it or not, there are several ways to cast your ballot.
-Missouri residents can vote 6am-7pm on November 6, 2018 at their polling place OR they can vote absentee before November 6th.
+Missouri residents can vote from 6am-7pm at their polling place OR they can vote with an absentee ballot.
 Absentee voting is a great way to ensure your ballot is cast on election day.
 To learn more about absentee voting and to see if you qualify, visit: https://stcharlesgop.com/absentee-voting-in-st-charles-county-what-you-need-to-know/

 3. Learn About the Candidates and Issues

 For some, the hardest part about voting is determining who and what to vote for on election day.
 We’ve made the process easy by compiling a list of candidates and issues.
 You no longer have to spend a whole afternoon searching the internet.
 Our easy to find and access list makes voting a breeze.

 Check out what is on November’s ballot at: https://stcharlesgop.com/elections/